citusdata/citus_docs/dist_tables/ddl.rst

 Tables distributed this way are called *reference tables.* They are used to store data that needs to be frequently accessed by multiple nodes in a cluster.
 In multi-tenant apps this means data shared between tenants or data that is not naturally associated with a single tenant.

 For instance suppose a multi-tenant eCommerce site needs to calculate sales tax for transactions in any of its stores.
-Tax information isn't specific to any tenant so it makes sense to consolidate it in a shared table.
+Tax information isn't specific to any tenant.
+It makes sense to consolidate it in a shared table.
 A US-centric reference table might look like this:

 .. code-block:: postgresql